alexpyattaev/spatialhash/README.md

  - Read and write complexity is O(1).
  - A matrix for entire volume will always be preallocated at grid creation, so memory usage is proportional to *volume*.
  - No dynamic resizing capability was envisioned for this, as most usecases that care do not need it.
+ - Instead of making a denser spatial hash with more cells, you may want to put a more flexible data structure inside, such as a [tree](https://crates.io/crates/spatialtree)

 # Iterators
 Iterators are provided to access content within a given axis-aligned volume.
 All iterators have complexity proportional to